 — “Diclofenac 3% gel is a non-steroidal anti-inflammatory drug that inhibits COX-1 and COX-2 enzymes, resulting in decreased production of PGs (prostaglandins) and MMPs (matrix metalloproteinases).”

 — “COX-2 has a key function in the prostaglandins pathway, converting AA (arachidonic acid) to PGH2, from which PGD2, PGE2, PGF2α, prostacyclin and thromboxane A2 are produced by specific synthase enzymes.
 Recent publications demonstrate that PGs are implicated in hair growth regulation.”

-Ruxolitininb & Tofacitinib Produce Miraculous Hair Regrowth (in patients with alopecia areata)
+Ruxolitininb & Tofacitinib Hair Regrowth for Alopecia Areata

 Note: Also see this interesting patent from 2014 where there is a lot of discussion about JAK inhibitors and their potential positive impact on alopecia areata, androgenetic alopecia as well as skin generation.

-Hair Growth-Stimulating Effects of Cyclosporin A and FK506, Potent Immunosuppressants
+Hair Growth from Cyclosporin A and FK506 Immunosuppressants

 A study from all the way back in 1994 found that Cyclosporin A (CsA) and FK506 (both of which suppress the immune system) led hair regrowth.
 Key quote: